Everest Base Camp Trek Key Highlights: Highlights

 Your journey begins with a thrilling mountain flight from Kathmandu to Lukla Tenzing Hillary Airport (2,860m).
 The short flight offers incredible views of snow-covered peaks.
 After landing in Lukla, you start your trek, walking through charming villages and lush forests.

-You spend an extra day at Namche Bazaar for acclimatization.
+You spend an extra day at Namche Bazaar for Acclimatization.
 During this time, you can hike to the famous Everest View Hotel (3,880m) or visit the Sagarmatha National Park Museum.
-From here, you get your first stunning views of Mount Everest, Lhotse, and Ama Dablam.
+From here, you get your first stunning views of Mount Everest, Lhotse, Ama Dablam, Thamserku, Kwagde and many more mountains.

-How to Stay Safe from Altitude Sickness on the EBC Trek?
+How to Stay Safe from Altitude Sickness on the Everest Base Camp Trek?

 Why Choose Us for the Everest Base Camp Trek?